joeljwilliams/telegram-solarized-light-theme/README.md

 # Credits

-Thanks [MasterGroosha](https://github.com/MasterGroosha/telegram-soliddark-theme) for his original source code.
+Thanks [MasterGroosha](https://github.com/MasterGroosha/telegram-solidlight-theme) for his original source code.

 # Other

-If you have any suggestions on how to improve Telegram Solarized Dark Theme, or if you have noticed any bugs, please contact me in [Telegram](https://t.me/SlavMetal) or create issue here.
+If you have any suggestions on how to improve Telegram Solarized Light Theme, or if you have noticed any bugs, please contact me in [Telegram](https://t.me/SlavMetal) or create issue here.

 Share this theme with your friends and subscribe to https://t.me/SlavMetal_Dev to get notifications about new themes and other projects! :stuck_out_tongue: